biosustain/Maud/docs/usage/inputting.rst

 See the :code:`id_components` fields in the `corresponding code file
 <https://github.com/biosustain/Maud/tree/master/src/maud/data_model/stan_variable_set.py>`_
-for the correct :code:`row` for each kind of prior. :code:`column_ids` for two dimensional parameters are always experiment ids.
+for which columns need to be specified for each kind of prior.

 Prior distributions can either be specified by a location and scale or by a 1st and 99th percentile, but not both.